gabriel-vanca/WinGet/README.md

 #### Step 2: Install the WinGet Update and GUI tools

-After that, you can install the two WinGet tools (or either of them) by running:
+After that, you can install either of the two WinGet tools by running:

 * for WinGet-AutoUpdate ([https://github.com/Romanitho/Winget-AutoUpdate](https://github.com/Romanitho/Winget-AutoUpdate)):